 What do you need to know about legal fees?

 When seeking a divorce, you'll want to consider whether a simple, amicable arrangement is likely or whether attorneys should be hired.
 If you wish to hire an attorney, you should note that divorce attorneys typically charge hourly rates and require you to submit retainers (lump sums) up front.
-It's not unusual, for example, for an attorney to charge as much as $150 to $200 per hour, and require an initial retainer of up to $2,500 to $5,000.
-These fees can be less expensive or more expensive, depending on the complexity of the case, the reputation and experience of the divorce attorney, and the geographic location.
+Rates can vary, depending on the complexity of the case, the reputation and experience of the divorce attorney, and the geographic location.

 If you're a financially dependent spouse (such as a homemaker), it's possible for a court to award sufficient legal fees and costs to enable you to retain competent counsel.
 Upon your submission of an appropriate motion to the court, a judge could order your spouse to subsidize your legal fees for the divorce.